-That rebirth has occurred in the form of cyberwarfare.
+That rebirth has occurred in the form of cyber warfare.
 Anyone who operates in this complex and potentially hostile environment must make tough decisions under severe duress, usually with little time and information.

-Defending against a cyberattack requires decision-making be executed at a tempo that enables the organization to control the event and force the adversary to respond to their tactics.
+Defending against a cyberattack requires decision-making to be executed at a tempo that enables the organization to control the event and force the adversary to respond to its tactics.
 The competitor who is able to respond faster than the opponent can identify opportunities and make decisions that force the opponent into a constant state of reaction.

 Perfect decisions aren’t possible, which is often the goal of analytical decision-making models.
 Many problems cannot be solved optimally, no matter how long or hard a person or team may think about the problem being confronted.